Graph and Temporal Convolutional Networks for 3D Multi-person Pose Estimation in Monocular Videos: Experiments

-More results are shown in Figure~\ref{fig:qualitative_evaluation}.
-We could see that our approach can deal with occlusions and incorrect detection well.
-In addition, our camera-centric pose estimation well captured the relative positions among all humans without any requirement of camera parameters.
+\textbf{Qualitative Results} As shown in Figure~\ref{fig:qualitative_evaluation}, our full model can better handle occlusions and incorrect detection compared with the baselines and the relative positions among all persons are well captured without camera parameters.
+More comparisons against SOTA methods and qualitative results on wild videos are available in the supplementary material.